 This pattern indicates that concerns related to trade authorisation continue to form a major part of investor disputes reported to the exchanges during this period.

-How These Complaints Affect Retail Traders?
+How Does Unauthorised Trading Affect Retail Traders?

 Unexpected trades can drain savings, create panic, and push people into forced decisions they never planned to make.